akce/footwm-chez/README.md

   (shell.sync)
 1
 ```
-A limitation of footsh is that it won't manipulate footwm code, as experienced LISPers might expect.
+A limitation of footsh is that it won't manipulate/eval running footwm code, as experienced LISPers might expect.

-Instead, footsh can alter X properties and footwm can react.
-As footwm is stateless (and only requires a restart), this has proved an effective developement model.
+Instead, alter X properties via `footsh` or some other app. `footwm` is stateless and loads from X on each event change.
+Or restart `footwm` itself if there's a code change.

-And for those perusing the code: the naming convention for functions tries to follow OBJECT-ATTRIBUTE. eg, (ewmh.window-desktop wid) refers to the desktop assigned to window wid.
+For those perusing the code: the naming convention for functions tries to follow OBJECT-ATTRIBUTE. eg, (ewmh.window-desktop wid) refers to the desktop assigned to window wid.

 ## License

-Written by Akce 2019-2021.
+Written by Jerry 2019-2021.
 Released into the public domain.
 See LICENSE file for details.